 Number of trustees

 Trusts are advantageous for asset protection.
-However, if there is only one trustee, and the tenant of the investment property decides to take legal action against the owners for whatever reason, the trustee will be liable and the property at risk.
-It can be smart in some cases to have more than one trustee for this reason.
+However, if there is only one trustee and the tenant of the investment property decides to take legal action against the owners for whatever reason, the trustee will be liable and the property at risk.
+It can be wise in some cases to have more than one trustee for this reason.

 Savings.com.au’s two cents

-Due to their complexity, consider speaking with a financial adviser prior to opening a trust or investing through one.
+Due to their complexity, it’s strongly advised to consult with a financial advisor, accountant, and/or lawyer prior to opening a trust or investing through one.